Bismack77/Graphical-Representation/README.md

 # Graphical-Representation
 This project was part of an Internship from a Defence company.
-This an interface which displays graphicalrepresenta‐ tion of delivered data of a flying object/launched projectile, detected by Radar,EOTS,Telemetry ensuring zero error.
+This an interface which displays graphicalrepresentation of delivered data of a flying object/launched projectile, detected by Radar,EOTS,Telemetry ensuring zero error.